Tesco bomb campaign: Bombing and discovery of other devices

 During James' meeting, he was informed that a letter bomb had exploded at an address in Ferndown.
 In a documentary about the investigation in 2009, James said "There was a knock at the door and I was told by one of my officers that in fact, an incendiary device, a firebomb, had just gone off.
 The atmosphere of the meeting suddenly changed.
 Clearly there was a risk and the threat was very, very real."

 Jean Evans, then aged 70, opened the letter bomb, which exploded in her face.
-She was taken to hospital with minor injuries - two weeks earlier, Evans had left intensive care at hospital.
+She was taken to hospital with minor injuries – two weeks earlier, Evans had left intensive care at hospital.
 A bomb disposal team from the British Army was dispatched to the scene.
 They discovered the remains of a 'very small amount of incendiary composition', which was inside a cassette case in the letter.
 The device had used a party popper to detonate gunpowder inside the A4/A5 size envelope.
-Whilst not considered a lethal device, there was the risk that it could have set fire to the address and as was seen, had injured Evans.
+Whilst not considered a lethal device, there was the risk that it could have set fire to the address and, as was seen, it had injured Evans.

 Immediately after the first letter bomb, Dorset Police alerted Royal Mail to look out for suspicious packages.
 Within hours of warning Royal Mail, a nearby sorting office called, having located three suspicious packages.
-The packages had been delayed from being sent, because insufficient stamps had been placed on them.
-Police arrived and evacuated the immediate area, before the bomb disposal team arrived.

-Using a portable X-ray machine to ensure that 'Sally' hadn't made a bigger device, the bomb disposal team scanned the packages, before disarming the parcels by hand.
+The packages had been delayed from being sent because insufficient stamps had been placed on them.
+Police arrived and evacuated the immediate area before the bomb disposal team arrived.
+Using a portable X-ray machine to ensure that "Sally" had not made a bigger device, the bomb disposal team scanned the packages, before disarming the parcels by hand.

 A further seven of the 'menacing letters' were delivered to the homes of Tesco customers, stating that they had been seen shopping at Tesco, that they had been followed home and that they may be subject to more threats or bombs through the post.

 Tesco attempted to reassure their customers, placing signs outside their stores, that read:

 You may be aware that some Tesco customers in the Bournemouth area have been sent suspect packages containing devices.'